wwi21seb-projekt/Client_BubbleMatee/README.md

    Launch the terminal or command prompt on your computer.

 3. ### 📂 **Navigate to Directory**
-   Use the command line to navigate to the directory where the repository is located.
+   Use the command line to navigate to the directory where the repository is located and navigate into this directory: ```Client_BubbleMatee.
    ```bash
    cd path/to/repository
    ```